 Pupils' absences are recorded daily.
 Parents are expected to phone the school in the event that a child will be absent.
-A dedicated phone line has been installed for this purpose - Phone 32819906.

 The first bell rings at 8:15am.
 Students are to be settled into their classrooms and prepared for work by 8:25am.